zkan/30DaysOfStreamlit/README.md

 * [Day 24](day-24) - `st.cache`
 * [Day 25](day-25) - `st.session_state`
 * [Day 26](day-26) - How to use API by building the Bored API app
+* [Day 27](day-27) - Build a draggable and resizable dashboard with Streamlit Elements